Time-inconsistency with rough volatility: Problem formulation

 with a deterministic bounded risk-free rate $\varUpsilon_t>0$ and constant $\theta \neq 0$.
-Then the market price of risk, or risk premium, is given by $\theta \sqrt{\nu_t}$.
-Such a risk premium specification is widely used in literature, see \cite{kraft2005optimal} and \citet[Section 2.2]{basak2010dynamic}.
+The market price of risk, or risk premium, is then given by $\theta \sqrt{\nu_t}$.
+Such a risk premium specification is widely used in the literature, such as in \citet[Section 2.2]{basak2010dynamic} and \cite{dai2020log,bauerle2020portfolio}.
 The risk-free rate $\varUpsilon_t >0$ is the return of a risk-free asset available in the market.
-Indeed, a general Heston specification \citep{liu2007portfolio,kraft2020jedc,dai2020log} is also tractable, see our Remark \ref{Rem:GenHeston}.
-However, we adopt (\ref{Eq:stock}) for the simplicity of presentation.
+Indeed, a general Heston specification \citep{liu2007portfolio,basak2010dynamic,dai2020log} is also tractable, as indicated in Remark \ref{Rem:GenHeston}.
+We adopt (\ref{Eq:stock}) to simplify the presentation.